ntalbott/relix/README.md

 ## Querying

-Redix uses a simple query language based on method chaining.
+Relix uses a simple query language based on method chaining.
 A "root" query is passed in to the lookup block, and then query terms are chained off of it:

     class Person
-      include Redix
+      include Relix
-      redix do
+      relix do
         primary_key :key
         multi :name, order: :birthdate
       end